merlinfuchs/kite/kite-docs/docs/guides/getting-started.md

 ## Invite the App

 You can now invite your app to your Discord server.
-It usually makes sense to first test your app on a small Discord server before adding it to a real one with a lot of people.
+We recommend testing it first on a small server before adding it to a larger one with many members.

 Just click on `Invite app` at top-right of the dashboard's overview page and select the server that you want to add your app to.